 Through talking to clients and other agencies, I wanted to determine the real costs of pitching and the results were alarming.
 Clients usually underestimate the cost of a pitch by 3X under the actual cost for a large pitch.
 For example, a client thought the agency would spend $50,000 on a large pitch when the agency actually spent $150,000 to have a chance to win the business.
 The agency is taking a huge gamble.
 You have a better chance to go to Vegas and put that $150,000 on black or red.

 In these cases, what usually happens is the agency gets really excited at just the prospect of having a particular company as a client.
-They jump into putting together a pitch before settling down and deciding if even going after, let alone taking on, the specific company is good for the company’s bottom line.
+They jump into putting together an agency pitch process before settling down and deciding if even going after, let alone taking on, the specific company is good for the company’s bottom line.

 When I was trying to move my agency to the next level, I knew I needed to strategically decide which clients would take us there.
 We started talking to a marque client, like Legal Zoom, and I specifically outlined the below questions to help me better judge where to put our resources.
 I don’t know about you, but I couldn’t afford to waste $150,000 on just a chance of winning the business.

 - What will “success” look like in 12 months?

 - What are the biggest challenges in being successful?

 - Do we have access to the decision makers?